-The Add/Drop/Waitlist period for LL.M. students will begin on August 23, 2022 at 2:30 p.m.
-EDT (UTC/GMT-4) Students will use HELIOS to:
+The Add/Drop/Waitlist period for LL.M. students began on August 21, 2023 at 11:00 a.m.
+EDT (UTC/GMT-4).
+Students will use HELIOS to:

 - add themselves to courses that have not yet been filled - add themselves to waitlists for courses that have already been filled - add themselves to courses with waitlists after they receive an enrollment offer - drop themselves from waitlists for courses in which they are no longer interested - drop themselves from courses they no longer wish to take